mainiGWC/college-cloud/README.md

 required foreign solutions, such as creating a table to increase text responsiveness.

-## What's next for College Cloud
+### What's next for College Cloud

 In the future, we hope for College Cloud to include chat sections both for users to interact with one other, and for users to communicate with the site's creators.
 This way, students can receive support regarding their personal concerns in conjunction with general guidelines.
+We also hope to improve the responsiveness of our website, so users will be able to view our website comfortably on all devices.

+### Built With
+`HTMl` `CSS` `JavaScript`